steamship-core/steamship-langchain/README.md

 Here are a few examples of using langchain on Steamship.

+The examples use temporary workspaces to provide full cleanup during experimentation.
+[Workspaces](https://docs.steamship.com/workspaces/index.html) provide a unit of tenant isolation within Steamship.
+For production uses, persistent workspaces can be created and retrieved via `Steamship(workspace_handle="my_workspace")` .

+> **NOTE**
+> Thesee examples omit `import` blocks.
+Please See the `examples/` directory for complete code.

+> **NOTE**
-NOTE: Server and Client examples omit `import` blocks.
-Client examples assume that the user has a Steamship API key and exposed to the environment (see: [API Keys](#api-key))
+> Client examples assume that the user has a Steamship API key and that it is exposed to the environment (see: [API Keys](#api-keys))

 ### Basic Prompting